 Moreover, the fact the marketers are investing so much in marketing technology, but utilizing so little, resulting in poor results adds fuel to the fire.
 It creates a situation where instead of analyzing what went wrong, marketers become cagey around technology.
 My advice: Don’t panic.
 It’s okay to be afraid, but you will never learn if you don’t make mistakes.
 Use the lessons that you learnt to your advantage.

-Success with marketing technology and fear of it are correlated.
+Success with marketing technology and fear of it is correlated.
 If you don’t succeed, your failure feeds your fear.
 Don’t fear marketing automation.
 Your routine marketing tasks become a lot simpler and your chances of success with marketing automation are probably a lot higher than you think.

 Read More: WILL MARKETING AUTOMATION TAKE AWAY JOBS?